kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/MAST_API.md

-@page MAST
+@page MAST_API
-MAST project provides simplified 'C' or 'C++' API to use MAST with PDL like syntax.
+MAST_API_CPP and MAST_API_C projects provide, respectively, simplified 'C++' or 'C' API to use MAST with PDL like syntax.

 @note Simple API implies it does not have the full-fledged capabilities of @ref MAST_Core.